jjfalling/Bandwidth-Monitor/README.md

 ###bandwidth_monitor.pl

-By default the script will walk the device with the community of `public` and generate a table of interfaces for you to pick.
+By default the script will walk a device (specified via -H flag) with the community of `public` and generate a table of interfaces for you to pick.
 Then it will poll the traffic stats (64bit by default, falls back to 32bit).